davidogara/covasim-calibration/README.md

 # Code for "Improving Policy-Oriented Agent-Based Modeling with History Matching: A Case Study"

-This repository includes the code for reproducing the results in the manuscript
+This repository includes the code for reproducing the results in the above-mentioned manuscript by O'Gara, Kerr, Klein, Binois, Garnett, and Hammond.

 ## Organization